succinctlabs/sp1/book/developers/common-issues.md

 %  cargo update -p sp1-build -p sp1-sdk -p sp1-recursion-derive -p sp1-recursion-gnark-ffi -p sp1-zkvm --precise 3.0.0-rc1
 ```

-This command will update the `Cargo.lock` file to specify the lower RC version, resolving any version conflicts and allowing you to continue development.
+This command will update the `Cargo.lock` file to specify the lower RC version, resolving any version conflicts and thus allowing you to continue development.